HOHMANN ORBITS

 actually making voyages to the other planets.

-Hohmann wrote a paper on possible flight paths from Earth to Mars
+Hohmann wrote an article on possible flight paths from Earth to

-(or back!) one path had the least expenditure of energy.
-That is, you
+Mars (or back!) one path had the least expenditure of energy.
+You

 needed the least amount of rocket burn or load of fuel to travel over